RickMoynihan/lambdalounge-website/_posts/2020-01-20-mashooq-badar-clojure.md

 to learn and the best way to maintain them is to apply them.

 ---

+Please note the change of venue this month!
+Food and refreshments will be provided; please let us know of any special requirements.

 This meeting is kindly supported by [Dept][dept] and [Codurance][codurance].